joshuagryphon/plastid/docs/source/glossary.rst

     P-site offset
-        Distance from the 5' or 3' end of a ribosome-protected footprint to the P-site of the ribosome that generated the footprint.
+        Distance from the 5' or 3' end of a ribosome-protected footprint to the P-site of the ribosome that generated the footprint (see :cite:`Ingolia2009`, fig. 2B).
+Because the P-site is the site where peptidyl elongation occurs, read alignments from :term:`ribosome profiling` are frequently mappped to their P-site offsets, as opposed to their 5' or 3' ends.

         P-site offsets may be estimated from ribosome profiling data using the :py:mod:`~yeti.bin.psite` script.